You won’t believe what I made this tiered stand from—a table lamp thing! I mean it was a table that had a lamp made into it.

 *Amazon Affiliate Links are used in this post*

-I began by removing the rod then cutting the extra large spindle on my compound miter saw.
+I began to make the tiered stand by removing the rod then cutting the extra large spindle on my compound miter saw.
 I used the gauge to find out what size bit I should use to drill the cake pans to allow the rod to fit snuggly.

 My friend Angie from Knick of Time did a Pie Plate Pedestal Stand tutorial recently on MRL, and she mentioned using a plastic lid to find the center of the tin.
 Thanks Angie!
 That really helped a lot!

 I drilled a hole in 4 tins of varying sizes, then did a dry fit by threading the rod back through all of the pieces.
-I used an odd chair part to cap off the top of the large tiered stand.
+From my stash I found an odd chair part to cap off the top of the large tiered stand.
 I used the original nut on the end of the rod at the base.

-I really liked the extra large platter to use on the bottom.
+The extra large platter will work great to use on the bottom.

 After brushing on the paint, I decided to make them more mottled using a cheap chip brush.

-After the paint dried, I used some Heirloom Traditions gray wax (Barn Wood) over the painted tins.
+Then, after the paint dried, I used some Heirloom Traditions Paint gray wax (Barn Wood) over the painted tins.
 I applied the wax with a chip brush, and buffed a little after the wax set up a little.

-I painted the spindle pieces with Buttermilk (Heirloom Traditions) as well as the bottom of the wooden base.
+The spindle pieces were painted with Buttermilk (Heirloom Traditions) as well as the bottom of the wooden base.

-I used Gorilla Glue Construction Adhesive to secure all the tins to the wooden parts.
+I used Gorilla Glue Construction Adhesive to secure all the tins to the wooden parts of the tiered stand.

 Using the construction adhesive really makes the tiered stand very secure since it’s so gynormous!